 The Audit Committee has adopted policies and procedures relating to the approval of all audit and non-audit services that are to be performed by our independent registered public accounting firm.
 This policy generally provides that we will not engage our independent registered public accounting firm to render audit or non-audit services unless the service is specifically approved in advance by the Audit Committee.
 The Audit Committee's practice is to consider for approval, at its regularly scheduled meetings, all audit and non-audit services proposed to be provided by our independent registered public accounting firm.
-The Audit Committee reviews all relationships between our independent registered public accounting firm and us that may relate to the independent registered public accounting firm and us that may relate to the independent registered public accounting firm and us that may relate to the independent registered public accounting firm and us that may relate to the independent registered public accounting firm and us that may relate to the independent registered public accounting firm.
+The Audit Committee reviews all relationships between our independent registered public accounting firm and us that may relate to the independent registered public accounting firm's independence.